Support

 What cameras are supported?

-The current site explains support around USB UVC devices, RTSP manual input, and ONVIF discovery workflows.
+The current site explains support around USB UVC devices, improved RTSP manual input, and ONVIF discovery workflows.
 Exact compatibility can still vary by device implementation, especially for network cameras.

 Does ScopeDock support RTSP?